rtimmons/dotfiles/README.md

 TODO
 ----

+- 2019-05-19: `proj` command: way to keep `Projects` dirs "synced" (at least check that all branches are pushed and produce a report/summary that indicates which dirs are there and that they correspond to which branches etc.
 - 2019-02-04: look into z.lua (`cd` alternative) mentioned here: https://news.ycombinator.com/item?id=19077891
 - 2018-12-26: look into https://github.com/andsens/homeshick: "git dotfiles synchronizer written in bash"
 - 2018-02-22: use includes for .gitconfig to avoid having work/personal email address checked in